 What we will do

-We will send out a holding letter to your home address within three working days and offer to discuss with you the best way to investigate it, including the time scales for a reply, which varies depending on the nature of the complaint; normally, we try to reply to all complaints within 6 weeks, but sometimes it can take up to and over 6 months.
+We will send out a holding letter to your home address within three working days and offer to discuss with you the best way to investigate it, including the time scales for a reply.
+We try to reply to all complaints within 6 weeks, but sometimes it can take up to and over 6 months depending on the nature of the complaint and whether we need to involve our medical legal team.
 Note: we only send complaints via post to your home address on your records.
 If there is a delay in responding to your complaint, we will advise you as soon as possible.

 We will aim to:

-If you feel that the practice was unable to resolve your issues then you can get in contact with (NHS England), contact details below.
+If you feel that the practice was unable to resolve your issues then you can get in contact with (NHS South East London ICB), contact details below.

 Useful Contacts